nagi49000/flink-play/README.md

 - a python producer publishing records of the form {'name': 'james bond'} to topic 'json-small-names-topic'

 The consumers are:
-- a python consumer subscribing to records of the form {'usecs': 1644276377272739.0} from topic 'json-usecs-topic'
+- a python consumer subscribing to records of the form {'usecs': 1644276377272739.0} from topic 'json-usecs-topic'.
+Records are published to docker logs.

 The flink jobs are:
 - a pyflink job converting iso times to microseconds since unix epoch (submits job to jobmanager)

+On running the demo, one should see the services come up, and the records flow through from producer, to taskmanager and to consumer.